Jerry Lee Lewis: Later career

-In October 2008, as part of a successful European tour, Lewis appeared at two London shows: a special private show at the 100 Club on October 25 and at the London Forum on October 28 with Wanda Jackson and his sister, Linda Gail Lewis.
+In October 2008, as part of a successful European tour, Lewis appeared at two London shows, a special private show at the 100 Club on October 25, and at the London Forum on October 28 with Wanda Jackson and his sister, Linda Gail Lewis.
 In August 2009, in advance of his new album, a single entitled "Mean Old Man" was released for download.
 It was written by Kris Kristofferson.
 An EP featuring this song and four more was also released on November 11.
 On October 29, 2009, Lewis opened the Rock and Roll Hall of Fame 25th Anniversary concert at Madison Square Garden in New York City.

 In May 2013, Lewis opened a new club on Beale Street in Memphis.
 Lewis was still considered actively performing in concert, though he had to cancel all shows following his February 28, 2019, stroke, waiting for his doctors' go-ahead.

-In 2017 Lewis had a personal presence at The Country Music Television Skyville Live show.
+In 2017, Lewis had a personal presence at The Country Music Television Skyville Live show.
 It was a specially recorded performance featuring a whole array of artists paying tribute to the music of Lewis.

-In March 2020, it was announced that Lewis, together with producer T-Bone Burnett, was recording a new album of gospel covers.
+In March 2020, Lewis, together with producer T-Bone Burnett and guitarist James Burton, were announced as recording a new album of gospel covers.
 It was the first time he entered a recording studio following his stroke.
+As of 2023, how much progress was made with this gospel album, or if it was ever completed is unknown, as nothing from these sessions has been released; Lewis later recorded another gospel album with cousin Jimmy Swaggart that was unrelated to the 2020 project with Burnett and Burton.

 On October 27, 2020, to celebrate Lewis's 85th birthday, a livestream aired on YouTube, Facebook, and his official website.
 The livestream special, Whole Lotta Celebratin' Goin' On, featured appearances and performances by Willie Nelson, Elton John, Mike Love, Priscilla Presley, Joe Walsh, and others.
 John Stamos served as the host.

-Jerry Lee Lewis: Trouble in Mind is a documentary on Lewis released in 2022 and directed by Ethan Coen.
-Earlier in 2022, a collaborative gospel album was released with Jerry Lee Lewis and his cousin Jimmy Swaggart, called The Boys from Ferriday.
+Jerry Lee Lewis: Trouble in Mind is a documentary on Lewis, released in 2022 and directed by Ethan Coen.
+That same year, Lewis and his cousin Jimmy Swaggart collaborated on and released a gospel album, called The Boys from Ferriday.